 Luke was a doctor, an educated man with a highly developed skill to compile information.
 His audience was the Greeks.
-The Greeks, like the Jews were anticipating the arrival of the Messiah as they had translated the Hebrew Scriptures into Greek.
-Luke scientifically poured over the original eyewitness accounts of what Jesus did and said.
+The Greeks, like the Jews were anticipating the arrival of the Messiah.
+They had translated the Hebrew Scriptures into Greek.
+Luke poured over the original eyewitness accounts of what Jesus did and said.
 His detailed investigations reveal that our Savior was a man, yet fully God.
+Luke emphasized that Jesus shared the entire depth of all human emotion.
+He felt the sting of rejection, and the pain of the nails.

-As a child, Jesus was obedient to His parents and at the age of twelve He visited the Temple.
-Luke tells us that Jesus worked with His hands, that He wept over the city, and that He kneeled in prayer.
-When nobody thinks that anything good could possibly come out of your hometown or Samaria, Luke replays what Jesus said about the good Samaritan.
+Luke replays what Jesus said about the Good Samaritan.
 When a proud expert in the Law of Moses tried to trip Jesus up, he asked “what must I do to inherit eternal life?”
 Jesus told him to love the Lord your God with all your heart, soul, strength and mind.
 And love your neighbor as yourself.
 Do this and you will live.
 Attempting to justify himself, the so called expert asked “And who is my neighbor?”
 In reply Jesus tells this vivid story.
 A man was walking and fell down and robbers beat him, stripped him, and left him half dead on the road.
 A priest passed by and did not stop to help him.
 A Levite came by and also ignored the wretched man.
 But a Samaritan, a despised race that was tirelessly rejected by all Jews, saw the bleeding man, took pity on him, and bandaged his wounds.
 The Samaritan then gave the beaten man a ride on his own donkey to take him to an inn.
 The Samaritan gave the inn keeper two silver coins and said ‘look after him.
 ‘Jesus asked the expert “Which of these three do you think was a neighbor to the man who fell into the hands of robbers?”
 (10:36)

 The doctor wrote about women and he records the compassion that Jesus felt towards Mary and Martha, two sisters with different personalities.
 Martha got distracted by all the preparations necessary for her special guests, Jesus and His disciples.
 “Lord, don’t you care that Mary left me to do all the work?”
 “Martha, Martha Jesus answered.
 You are worried and upset about many things, but only one thing is needed.
 Mary has chosen what is better, and it will not be taken away from her.”
 Jesus was not rebuking Martha, He only pointed out what is needed.
 Peace in place of worry.
 Jesus loves both Martha and Mary types.
 God gives us all different talents, that we may serve a greater majority.

 Someone in a village in Jerusalem asked Jesus if only a few would be saved.
 Jesus warned “Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to.
 Once the owner of the house gets up and closes the door, you will stand outside knocking and pleading, Sir open the door for us.
 But He will answer, “I don’t know you or where you come from.”
 (13:27) Jesus is saying that He never knew the person, but He does know what we all treasure in our hearts.
 Do we truly treasure our personal relationship with the King of Kings over all other things?

 Jesus chose to dine with a prominent Pharisee on the Sabbath day.
 He told this parable: ‘When someone invites you to a wedding feast, do not take the place of honor, for a person more distinguished that you may have been invited.
 If so, the host who invited both of you will come and say to you, ‘Give this man your seat.’
-The, humiliated, you will have to take the least important place.
+We can easily avoid being humiliated, by humbly taking the least important place.
 Then you will be honored in the presence of all your fellow guests.
 For everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 (14)

 Jesus also told the parable of the Great Banquet.
 “Blessed is the man who will eat at the feast in the kingdom of God.”
 (14:15) A man prepared a great banquet and invited many guests.
 He sent his servant to tell those who had been invited, ‘Come, for everything is NOW ready.’
 The invited guests began to make excuses.
 I just bought a field, I’m too busy, I must work.
 Another excused himself because he just purchased a team of ox and he had to try them out.
 Another denied the invitation because they placed their family first.
 The servant reported all these excuses to the host of the banquet.
 Then the owner of the house became angry and ordered his servant, ‘Go out quickly into the streets and alleys of the town and bring in the poor, the crippled, the blind and the lame.”
 (14:20) There was still more room at the Banqueting Table so the master told the servant to go throughout the roads and country lanes and make them come in, so that my house will be full.
 Then the master said; “I tell you, not one of those men who were invited will get a taste of my banquet.”
 (14:24)

-The parable of the lost son in Luke 15:11, is all about how God continues to look for those who have turned away.
-In the parable a young child asked for his inheritance before his father dies.
-According to the old law in Deuteronomy 21:18; the kid should have been killed for his disrespect.
-Jesus was contradicting the law while the Rabbi’s listened.
-The kid dishonored his dad’s name, take the money and runs off to another country the elders in his hometown would have killed him.
-The kid wasted away his entire inheritance while hiding in a foreign country.
-In the meantime his dad was still looking and hoping that his beloved child would return.
-The kid comes to his senses after he had lost everything, and the thought occurred that his dad’s slaves had it better.
+The parable of the selfish kid is found in Luke 15:11.
+The story is all about how God continues to look for those who have turned away.
+A young child asked for his inheritance before his father dies.
+According to the old law in Deuteronomy 21:18; the child should have been killed for disrespecting the father.
+Furthermore, Jesus was outrageously contradicting the law of Moses while the Rabbi’s listened.
+The child dishonored his dad’s name, took his inheritance early, and runs off and blows it all.
+The elders in his hometown would have killed him, so he travels to another country.
+The entire time he is hiding in a foreign land, his dad was still looking and hoping that his beloved child would return.
+The kid comes to his senses after he had lost everything, and the thought occurred to him that his dad’s slaves had it better.
 Without shoes, food or clothing the child heads home.
-The dad sees him from far off and runs to welcome his lost kid with open arms.
+The dad sees him from far off and runs to welcome his lost son with open arms.
 The dad gives the runaway a family ring, which signifies that he has all his family legal rights restored.
 No matter what we have done, when we turn back to God, as we take one step toward Him, He runs to welcome us home.
 Jesus tells us that in the same way there is much rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.

 Right here, and right now, Jesus is ever ready to fill those who surrender all to Him.
 His everlasting love and peace is yours for the asking.
 Will you turn from your empty ways, and believe that Jesus is Lord?
 If so, freely choose to say “Yes, I believe in Jesus, and that He died for my sins, was buried, then He rose from the dead and He is alive and active today.
-I ask Jesus to forgive me for my sins, and that He floods my heart with His everlasting love.”
+I ask Jesus to forgive me for my sins, and that He flood my heart with His everlasting love.”

 “At that time Jesus, full of joy through the Holy Spirit, said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this is what you were pleased to do.
 “All things have been committed to me by my Father.
 No one knows who the Son is except the Father, and no one knows who the Father is except the Son and those to whom the Son chooses to reveal him.”
 Then he turned to his disciples and said privately, “Blessed are the eyes that see what you see.
 For I tell you that many prophets and kings wanted to see what you see but did not see it, and to hear what you hear but did not hear it.”
-(Luke 10:21-24)
+(10:21)